Urology of Greater Atlanta

 • Genital warts

-• Pelvic organ prolapse (when the muscles and ligaments in a woman’s pelvis weaken)
+• Pelvic organ prolapse (in females, where pelvic muscles weaken)

-Some of the symptoms of a split urine stream may include:
+The symptoms of a split urine stream can include:

-• When urine splashes in several different directions while urinating
+• Your urine splashes in several different directions while urinating

 Treatment of Split Urine Stream in Males